-Crochet this Free Easy Chunky Crochet Blanket Pattern fast using bulky weight yarn and an over sized crochet hook!
-Learn how to crochet a blanket using the Alpine Stitch to make this Hygge Throw that looks woven with this free pattern to crochet a blanket included in this blog post.
+Make this Chunky Crochet Blanket Pattern fast using Hue and Me, a bulky weight yarn, and an oversized crochet hook!
+Learn how to crochet the Alpine Stitch to make this beginner chunky crochet blanket that looks woven with this free pattern and video tutorial

 Crochet a Cozy Blanket!